karayabin/universe-snapshot/universe/Ling/TheScientist/universe-dependencies-2019.md

         - https://github.com/tecnickcom/tcpdf: use the last version of the tcpdf repository (not a planet) should be used.

-- ... more download techniques might be added in the future
+- ... more dependency systems (aka download techniques) might be added in the future

 - post_install: contains extra actions to perform once all dependencies have been downloaded.
     This is an array of key/value pairs.